zackbaker/k8s_airflow_exploration/README.md

 # k8s_airflow_exploration
 Exploring Airflow on k8s

+Keep in mind nothing will run unless you turn it on through the UI

 ## Setup Steps
 - Download Docker and turn on Kubernetes
 - Run the following commands